austinmama/vsrx/vsrx-upgrade.md

   ![Upgrade Version Button](images/upgrade_version_button.png)

 2. On the Upgrade Version page, you can select the newest version of the OS and start the vSRX Upgrade.

-This can take 3 to 4 hours.
-Disruptions should only last a couple of seconds each and are only expected a couple of times.
+  This can take three to four hours.
+However, there will be only a few disruptions of three to four seconds each.
+  {: note}

   ![Upgrade Version Page](images/upgrade_version_page.png)